farzaamam/flutter_todoist/README.md

 If a desired functionality is not provided by the API, local solutions may be used.

 ---
+## 🎥 Demo

+You can watch the demo by [downloading the video here](screenshots/demo.mp4) or opening it directly.

+> The demo covers:
+> ✅ Kanban task management
+> ✅ Timer functionality
+> ✅ Commenting system
+> ✅ Completed task tracking
+---
 ## ✅ Core Features

 1. **Kanban Board**